NHS Director NHS Director

 Private Cato Fair*

-Cato Fair was an Black and Indigenous veteran of the Revolutionary War who was born in Natick circa 1735.
-He was one of over 100 Praying Indians and one of over 5,000 Black Patriots of Massachusetts who enlisted in Continental Army.
+Cato Fair was a Black and Indigenous veteran of the Revolutionary War who was born in Natick circa 1735.

 Read More